nchinling/PersonalWebsite/README.md

 ## How to Run

-To explore Ng Chin Ling's website locally:
+To explore my website locally:
 1. Clone this repository.
 2. Open `index.html` in a web browser.

-Feel free to explore the various sections, projects, and blog entries to learn more about Ng Chin Ling's journey and expertise.
+Feel free to explore the various sections, projects, and blog entries to learn more about my journey and expertise.